emilelampe/maestros/README.md

 `maestros` is a Python library that provides functionality for performing multi-label stratified group splits.
 This library is particularly useful for machine learning tasks involving multi-label data with grouped samples, where the train and test sets need to be stratified to maintain the label distribution, while ensuring the groups are disjoint.
 The multi-label stratification is done through the [iterative-stratification](https://github.com/trent-b/iterative-stratification) library.
 The included stratification chart and report can also be used for multi-label data where samples do not belong to groups.

+## Features

+- Perform multi-label stratified group splits, ensuring that groups are disjoint.
+- Create stratification reports to analyze the distribution of labels across the complete dataset and the train and test sets.
+- Visualize the stratification results using a chart.
+- Features adapt when a validation set is included.
+- Easy-to-use with mock data generation for testing purposes.

 ## Installation

 Install the `maestros` package using `pip`: